All Products

 Document Center

-Before you use the paiio module to read data from or write data to MaxCompute tables, you must configure the AccessKey for your MaxCompute account.
-PAI reads the configuration information from a file.
-You must place the configuration file in a mounted file system and reference it in your code using an environment variable.
+Before using the paiio module to read from or write to MaxCompute tables, you must configure the AccessKey for your MaxCompute account.
+PAI reads the configuration from a file.
+You can place this file in a mounted file system and reference it in your code using an environment variable.

 access_id=xxxx